AlexCharlton/beaglev-fire-zephyr-and-baremetal-with-gateware/README.md

 $ ./scripts/build.sh apps/hello-smp
 ```

-Programming the image:
+With a serial cable connected (I use [this one](https://www.adafruit.com/product/954)), use flasher to program the image:
 ```sh
 $ flasher [your-serial-port] build/zephyr.img
 $ # eg. flasher COM5 build/zephyr.img
 ```

-CTRL-Y to enter FLASH mode, then reset to program the image.
+CTRL-Y enters FLASH mode, then reset the board to program the image.

+flasher acts as a serial terminal, so it's generally useful to keep open to see the output/logs of the application.
+CTRL-T to exit.

+flasher works by interrupting the HSS bootloader to enter its console, then executes the `mmc` and `usbdmsc` commands to mount the eMMC as a USB drive.
+It detects newly mounted drives, and writes the given image to it, before unmounting and rebooting the device.

 ### GDB debugging
 With a JTAG debugger (FlashPro) connected, run: